 ~ The Nature of Prana as the Basis for the Study of Kundalini, Michael Bradford

-The word incarnation means “the act of being made flesh.”
-Same goes for the words embodiment and substantiation; they mean about the same thing: the act of being made flesh.
-Take it a step further and you begin to realize that the process of incarnation, the taking of a form, must include working from some sort of plan.
+The word incarnation means “the act of being made flesh,” as in the biblical expression: The Word became flesh.
+Same goes for the words embodiment and substantiation; they mean the same thing: the act of being made flesh.
+Take it a step further and you begin to realize that the incarnation process, the taking on of a form, must include working from some sort of plan.